meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 `ENV` is a hash-like accessor for Ruby environment variables.
 It will change depending on what information Ruby needs.
 The `ENV` accessor holds all types of information for Ruby as well as its corresponding frameworks and gems.
 In our case, Ruby needs to define a `"SINATRA_ENV"` so this is added as a key to the `ENV`.

-When we run `learn` to test our app, this triggers the gem RSpec which will run our `spec_helper.rb` file.
+When we run `learn` to test our app, this triggers the gem RSpec, which will run our `spec_helper.rb` file.

 ![Picture of spec_helper.rb](/img/post-images/complex-forms-spec-helper.jpg)